Cigarette smoking is the most important cause of chronic obstructive pulmonary disease.

 People who have severe disease may need to take other drugs, use oxygen, have pulmonary rehabilitation, or rarely lung volume reduction surgery.

 Worldwide, the number of people with COPD is increasing.
-Factors contributing to COPD include an increase in smoking in many developing countries and, throughout the world, exposure to toxins in biomass fuels such as wood and grasses.
-Death rates may be increasing in developing countries.
+Factors contributing to COPD include an increase in smoking in many countries and, throughout the world, exposure to toxins in biomass fuels such as wood and grasses.
+Death rates may be increasing in medically underserved countries.
 By 2030, COPD is projected to become the third leading cause of death worldwide.

 COPD leads to a persistent decrease in the rate of airflow from the lungs when the person breathes out (exhales), which is called chronic airflow obstruction.
 COPD includes the diagnoses of chronic obstructive bronchitis and emphysema.
 Many people have both disorders.

-Chronic bronchitis is defined as cough that produces sputum repeatedly during two successive years.
+Chronic bronchitis is defined as cough that produces sputum for at least 3 months during two successive years.
 When chronic bronchitis involves airflow obstruction, it qualifies as chronic obstructive bronchitis.